 - Snacks…bring ’em!
 Granola bars, small packets of cheese crackers, Babybel cheese snacks and pretzels are great for holding you over until you can get a real meal afterwards.
 Most beer festivals will have food for sale on site, too.

 - Stay hydrated.
 Most beer festivals are required to provide potable water to visitors.
 You can usually bring in your own coolers and non-alcoholic beverages (rules vary from festival to festival).
 One year Vitamin Water representatives were at a festival I attended – and I briefly became addicted to it!
 Really hit the spot on a hot beer-infused day!

 - Cover your bad self – or use sunblock.
 You’re going to fry in that sun and probably be so drunk that you won’t notice until the next day.
 Remember the sunniest part of your day might involve standing in line to get in.

 - Evening beer festivals rather than day beer festivals will usually have shorter lines.
 Plus less of that pesky sun.

 - Explore!
 Just because you haven’t heard of a brewery doesn’t mean they won’t have a beer you like.
 The newer breweries will likely have shorter lines, too.

 - If you MUST bring in a handbag or a purse, use a crossbody or backpack-style model that will stay kind of “attached” to your body and allow maximum freedom of movement.
+Keep things like IDs in a secure pocket (preferably with a zipper).
 Don’t use a purse or handbag unless it’s absolutely necessary.
 Remember what I said about “f— fashion” and for f—‘s sake it’s OK to use a fanny pack at a beer festival!
 Besides, aren’t they kind of in fashion now?

 - Follow the rules.
 You don’t want to get kicked out!
 And stay vertical (you’re not an “amateur” after all)!